AmeenKhawaja/SyncMeet/README.md

 - [License](#license)
 - [Contact](#contact)

-### Features

-- **📅 Schedule Meetings:** Easily set up new meetings with details such as date, time, participants, and agenda.
-- **Manage Participants:** Add, remove, and manage participants for each meeting. 👥
-- **Notifications:** Get timely reminders for upcoming meetings. 🔔
-- **Meeting History:** Keep track of past meetings and access their details anytime. 📜
-- **User-Friendly Interface:** Intuitive and easy-to-use interface built with Android Studio. 📱
-- **Compatibility:** Works on 98% of Android devices.
-Requires Android 6.0 (Marshmallow) and above. 🚀

 ## Getting Started

 To get a local copy up and running, follow these steps.
 If you prefer not to run a local copy, go to #downloads.